ibm-cloud-docs/openshift/openshift_versions_416.md

 {: screen}

 If the `Upgradeable` status is `False`, the condition information provides instructions that must be followed before upgrading.
 For more information, see [Providing the administrator acknowledgment](https://docs.openshift.com/container-platform/4.16/updating/preparing_for_updates/updating-cluster-prepare.html#update-preparing-ack_updating-cluster-prepare){: external}.

+## RHEL 9
+{: #416_rhel9}

+RHEL 9 is available for Classic or VPC clusters that run version 4.16.

+You can provision a new cluster with RHEL 9 in the console by specifying the {[rhel_9]} operating system for your worker node flavor or [in the CLI](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-vpc-gen2) by including the `--operating-system REDHAT_9_64` option when you run the `ibmcloud oc cluster create` command.

+If you upgrade an existing cluster to version 4.16 and want your worker nodes to run RHEL 9, you must [follow the steps to migrate your worker nodes](/docs/openshift?topic=openshift-rhel_migrate).

+For more information on RHEL 9, see the [Red Hat OpenShift release notes](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/9.4_release_notes/index){: external}.